 Computer Science Research Seminar

-as well as other people interested in this seminar.
+of Computer Science as well as other people who are interested in this

-All participants are encouraged to have discussion on the topics of the talks.
+participants are encouraged to have discussion on the topics of the

-All the students and the faculties of the department
+talks.
+All students and faculty members of the department are warmly

 Doctoral students can obtain the credits of the elective course

-- Each student talk spans 10 minutes excluding discussion (which
+- Each student talk spans 10-20 minutes and discussion spans

 - Each guest talk spans 10 to 30 minutes depending on